Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) to Post FY2021 Earnings of $2.48 Per Share, Jefferies Financial Group Forecasts

-Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) – Analysts at Jefferies Financial Group decreased their FY2021 EPS estimates for Koninklijke Ahold Delhaize in a research note issued to investors on Tuesday, January 11th.
-Jefferies Financial Group analyst J. Grzinic now expects that the company will post earnings of $2.48 per share for the year, down from their previous forecast of $2.54.
+Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) – Investment analysts at Jefferies Financial Group decreased their FY2021 EPS estimates for Koninklijke Ahold Delhaize in a research note issued to investors on Tuesday, January 11th.
+Jefferies Financial Group analyst J. Grzinic now forecasts that the company will earn $2.48 per share for the year, down from their prior estimate of $2.54.

-A number of other research firms have also issued reports on ADRNY.
-Cheuvreux lowered shares of Koninklijke Ahold Delhaize from a “buy” rating to a “hold” rating in a research note on Tuesday, November 16th.
+A number of other research analysts have also recently weighed in on ADRNY.
+Zacks Investment Research raised shares of Koninklijke Ahold Delhaize from a “sell” rating to a “hold” rating in a research report on Wednesday.
+Citigroup reaffirmed a “buy” rating on shares of Koninklijke Ahold Delhaize in a report on Thursday, September 23rd.
 The Goldman Sachs Group cut shares of Koninklijke Ahold Delhaize from a “buy” rating to a “neutral” rating in a research report on Monday, October 11th.
-Oddo Bhf downgraded Koninklijke Ahold Delhaize from an “outperform” rating to a “neutral” rating in a report on Thursday, November 18th.
-Morgan Stanley reissued an “equal weight” rating on shares of Koninklijke Ahold Delhaize in a research note on Friday, November 12th.
-Finally, Citigroup reissued a “buy” rating on shares of Koninklijke Ahold Delhaize in a research report on Thursday, September 23rd.
-Nine investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, Koninklijke Ahold Delhaize currently has an average rating of “Hold” and a consensus price target of $38.00.
+Cheuvreux downgraded Koninklijke Ahold Delhaize from a “buy” rating to a “hold” rating in a report on Tuesday, November 16th.
+Finally, Oddo Bhf downgraded Koninklijke Ahold Delhaize from an “outperform” rating to a “neutral” rating in a report on Thursday, November 18th.
+Nine analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $38.00.

-Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) last issued its quarterly earnings results on Wednesday, November 10th.
-The company reported $0.62 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.56 by $0.06.
-The firm had revenue of $21.87 billion during the quarter.
+Koninklijke Ahold Delhaize (OTCMKTS:ADRNY) last issued its earnings results on Wednesday, November 10th.
+The company reported $0.62 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.56 by $0.06.
+The business had revenue of $21.87 billion during the quarter.
 Koninklijke Ahold Delhaize had a net margin of 2.14% and a return on equity of 17.44%.

 About Koninklijke Ahold Delhaize